Shah Karim al-Hussaini

 Behavior under crisis or scrutiny

-1957He inherited spiritual leadership of a worldwide community at age 20 while still a student.
+1957He inherited leadership of a dispersed religious community while still a student.

 crisis years